iZettle/sdk-android/README.md

 Payment failed.
 The failure reason is defined by reason field and be one of the following:

-1. `FailureReason.TechnicalError` - payment failed because of technical issues.
-Can happen because of bluetooth communication problem or other technical issue
+1. `FailureReason.TechnicalError`.
+Payment failed because of technical issues.
+Can happen because of Bluetooth communication problem or other technical issues.
-2. `FailureReason.NetworkError` - Communication with iZettle servers failed
+2. `FailureReason.NetworkError`.
+Communication with iZettle servers failed.
-3. `FailureReason.NotAuthorized` - There is no authorized user to process payment request
+3. `FailureReason.NotAuthorized`.
+There is no authorized user to process payment request.
-4. `FailureReason.AboveMaximum` - Requested amount is greater than account limit
+4. `FailureReason.AboveMaximum`.
+The requested amount is greater than account limit.
-5. `FailureReason.BellowMinimum` - Requested amount is smaller than allowed minimum
+5. `FailureReason.BelowMinimum`.
+The requested amount is smaller than allowed minimum.

 #### CardPaymentResult.Completed

 Card payment was successfully completed.
 Contains transaction info in `payload` field.

-* `amount` - Total transaction amount (also includes tip amount if applicable)
+* `amount`.
+Total transaction amount (also includes tip amount if applicable).
-* `gratuityAmount` - Contains total tip amount if tipping is performed, `null` otherwise
+* `gratuityAmount`.
+Contains total tip amount if tipping is performed, `null` otherwise.
-* `cardType` - card brand: VISA, MASTERCARD and so on
+* `cardType`.
+Card brand: VISA, MASTERCARD and so on.
-* `cardPaymentEntryMode` - EMV, CONTACTLESS_EMV, MAGSTRIPE_CONTACTLESS, MAGSTRIPE etc. More entry modes might be added independent of SDK version
+* `cardPaymentEntryMode`.
+EMV, CONTACTLESS_EMV, MAGSTRIPE_CONTACTLESS, MAGSTRIPE etc. More entry modes might be added independent of SDK version.
-* `tsi` - EMV tags
+* `tsi`.
+EMV tags.
-* `tvr` - EMV tags
+* `tvr`.
+EMV tags.
-* `applicationIdentifier` - EMV tags (aid)
+* `applicationIdentifier`.
+EMV tags (aid).
-* `cardIssuingBank` - card issuing bank if provided
+* `cardIssuingBank`.
+Card issuing bank if provided.
-* `maskedPan` - e.g. "**** **** **** 1111"
+* `maskedPan`.
+For example "**** **** **** 1111"
-* `panHash` - Card pan hash
+* `panHash`.
+Card pan hash.
 * `applicationName`
 * `authorizationCode`
-* `installmentAmount` - Value of each installment
+* `installmentAmount`.
+Value of each installment.
-* `nrOfInstallments` - Number of installment chosen
+* `nrOfInstallments`.
+Number of installment chosen.
-* `mxFiid` - Mexico specific data
+* `mxFiid`.
+Mexico-specific data.
-* `mxCardType` - Mexico specific data
+* `mxCardType`.
+Mexico-specific data.
-* `reference` - your reference object
+* `reference`.
+Your reference object.

-### Step 7: Performing refund
+## Step 7: Performing refund

-To perform a refund you first need to find a CardPayment that matches a given id provided in the `TransactionReference.Builder(internalTraceId)`.
+To perform a refund you first need to find a CardPayment that matches a given ID provided in the `TransactionReference.Builder(internalTraceId)`.

 ```kotlin
 IZettleSDK.refundsManager.retrieveCardPayment(internalTraceId, object : RefundsManager.Callback<CardPaymentPayload, RetrieveCardPaymentFailureReason> {